hmrc/trader-goods-profiles-data-store/README.md

 Before merging, to run all unit and IT tests, verify code formatting, check code coverage, and generate a report: Use `sbt preMerge`

-### Testing

-Run this to check unit tests: `sbt test`

-Run this to check integration tests: `sbt it/test`

-Run this to run all tests, check code coverage, and generate a report: `sbt clean coverage test it/test coverageReport`

-### Formatting

-Run this to check all scala files are formatted: `sbt scalafmtCheckAll`

-Run this to format non-test scala files: `sbt scalafmt`

-Run this to format test scala files: `sbt test:scalafmt`

-### SBT Alias Commands

-To run all unit and IT tests, check code coverage, and generate a report: Use `sbt testAndCoverage`

-Before raising a PR, to run all unit and IT tests, format the code, check code coverage, and generate a report: Use `sbt prePR`

-Before merging, to run all unit and IT tests, verify code formatting, check code coverage, and generate a report: Use `sbt preMerge`

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").